 Step 3: Mix your hot cheese sauce into the drained macaroni.
 Refrigerate the mac and cheese for 30 minutes to cool.

-You don't want it to harden completely, just firm up enough to shape into bites.
+You don’t want it to harden completely; just firm up enough to shape into bites.

 If they are warm after this, refrigerate again so they hold together for the dipping.

-Step 5: Choose a flavor of Milton's Gluten Free Crackers to use and crush your crackers by placing them into a large plastic bag.
+Step 5: Choose a flavor of Milton’s Gluten-Free Crackers to use.
+Crush the crackers by placing them into a large plastic bag.
 Squeeze out the air and zip to close.
+Use a rolling pin to crush the crackers into small bits.
+You can also use a food processor if that is easier.

 Step 6: Put the crushed crackers into a bowl.
 Put the scrambled egg into a separate bowl.
 Take a mac and cheese ball and dip it into the egg mixture.
 Roll around to coat the edges.